kraenhansen/wasm-io-2025-talk/pages/polygen.md

 <v-clicks depth="2">

 - Write universal (native & web) apps with ease
-  - Bringing React Web apps to Native
-  - Bringing Native apps to Web
-- Brings WebAssembly library ecosystem to React Native
+- Brings growing WebAssembly ecosystem to React Native
 - Writing Polyglot business logic
   - Rust|Go in the core, React/TypeScript in the UI